 Teaching & Learning

 - Following the fieldwork year, all students are required to present two papers in the Post-Fieldwork seminar.
 Throughout postgraduate studies, many students also participate in the student run workshops, reading groups and seminar series.

-The lectures for any courses you are required to attend or audit serve merely to introduce new topics, theories, and debates.
+- The lectures for any courses you are required to attend or audit serve merely to introduce new topics, theories, and debates.
 Ideally, lectures serve as a basis and catalyst for your further reading and research into the subject.
 Please note, therefore, that lectures are not a substitute for your own independent reading and study which will be monitored by your supervisor.

-Auditing Courses in the Department of Anthropology
+Auditing courses in the Department of Anthropology

 Students are strongly recommended to consider auditing some of the lectures for courses offered at undergraduate and postgraduate level in the Department.
 Particular mention should be made of:

 - Introduction to Social Anthropology (first-year BA core course)

 - Social Theory (first-year BA introduction to the history of social thought)